June 1, 2020

 Scripture Passage: Nehemiah 1:1-3

 God wants us to see our problems as possibilities, and our adversaries as opportunities.
-Whether we, as individuals or as a church, are trying to turn a problem into possibilities, the Book of Nehemiah shows us that God has wonderful plans for us.
+Whether we, as individuals or as a church, are trying to turn a problem into a possibility, the Book of Nehemiah shows us that God has wonderful plans for us.

 There are three basic steps we must take in order to do anything glorious in the name of Jesus.

-The first thing we must do is visualize.
 Nehemiah received the news of the city of Jerusalem’s fallen walls.
 Walls in the Bible had a symbolic meaning.
-They spoke of glory, salvation and the protection of God over his people; and these walls had fallen.
+They spoke of glory, salvation, and the protection of God over his people; and these walls had fallen.
 These walls are also symbolic to us.
-We, too, are called to rebuild walls that have fallen: walls of national security, of the family, of decency, of our educational system and of doctrine.
+We, too, are called to rebuild walls that have fallen: walls of national security, of the family, of decency, of our educational system, and of doctrine.